SulhwaChoi/SulhwaChoi.github.io/_featured_categories/teamproject.md

 layout: list

 # The title of the tag's page.
-title: PROJECT
+title: Teamproject

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: project
+slug: teamproject

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-프로젝트 기록 🌟
+팀 프로젝트 👩‍👩‍👧‍👦

 # (Optional) You can disable grouping posts by date.
 # no_groups: true